 Hello!
 My name is Phil, and I’m a brand-new intern here at MintTwist from the United States.
 I’ve only been in England for a few weeks now, and this is my first time ever in the UK.
 I’m sure most people who have travelled across the ocean will agree that the first time visiting foreign lands can be quite daunting.
-Imagine how I felt working in an office just six days after my first steps on English soil!
+Imagine how I felt working with the digital marketing agency London team six days after my first steps on English soil!

 I come from a town of about 100,000 in the states called Rochester, Minnesota – home of the world-famous Mayo Clinic (giving Rochester the nickname “Med City”) – and though I may be a small-town native, I was born with a big city heart.
 Knowing this, I assumed I would immediately fall in love with London, and I was right!
 That’s not to say that there hasn’t been a bit of a learning curve for me – both in the city and at MintTwist.
 This blog post will tell the tale of my early adventures travelling to London, and explore my ambitions and hopes for what will likely be a summer that comes and goes in the blink of an eye.